Suzuki Violin and Viola Lessons in El Paso, Texas

 Please call or text, or email me at: (915) 260-0116 or email me at: lanierviola@icloud.com

-Chris began studying the violin in the 4th grade when the Suzuki method was just beginning in the New Orleans area in 1985.
+Chris began studying the violin in the 4th grade in his school Suzuki program in the New Orleans area in 1985.
 He has been playing for over 40 years!
-His first teacher, Lee Coker a graduate of the Juilliard School, was a disciple of the famous pedagog, Sevcik, and share the importance of good technique and a well trained bow arm with his students.
+His first teacher, Lee Coker a graduate of the Juilliard School, was a disciple of the famous pedagog, Sevcik, who shared the importance of good technique and a well trained bow arm with his students.

 Chris was a member of the Louisiana All State Orchestra all four years of high school and was assistant concertmaster twice.
 He was also a four year member of the All South Honors Orchestra and was the concertmaster his senior year.
 Also in his senior year, he was in the 1st violin section of the National High School Honors Orchestra and also won the Louisiana Philharmonic Orchestra’s Young Artists’ Competition and performed the Bruch violin concerto with that ensemble.